- Rene Febles, Inspector General

-David R. Gallagher serves as the Deputy Inspector General for Audits of the Washington Metropolitan Area Transit Authority where he is responsible for overseeing the audit component of OIG and evaluating activities relating to WMATA programs and operations.
+David R. Gallagher serves as the Deputy Inspector General for Audits & Evaluations of the Washington Metropolitan Area Transit Authority where he is responsible for overseeing the audit component of OIG and evaluating activities relating to WMATA programs and operations.

 Michael H. Mobbs serves as the Counsel to the Inspector General of the Washington Metropolitan Area Transit Authority.

 Before joining OIG, Mr. Mobbs served more than a decade as General Counsel to Inspectors General at the Department of State, Department of Homeland Security, and the Special Inspector General for Iraq Reconstruction.